12. Social HomeBuy

 This chapter provides details on the Social HomeBuy product and the Agency's requirements to be followed by registered providers.

 1.1.1 This section sets out the characteristics of Social HomeBuy and the Agency’s requirements to be followed by Registered Providers.

 1.1.2 It is a condition of our funding that Registered Providers comply with these procedures and any subsequent requirements.

-1.2.1 Social HomeBuy allows eligible tenants of Registered Providers who are either ex RSLs or local authorities and who occupy eligible properties to purchase their social or affordable rented housing at discount either outright or on shared ownership terms (i.e. part buy/part rent – please see Help to Buy: Shared Ownership 1.3.1.
+1.2.1 Social HomeBuy allows eligible tenants of Registered Providers who participate in the scheme and who occupy eligible properties to purchase their social or affordable rented housing at discount either outright or on shared ownership terms (i.e. part buy/part rent – please see Help to Buy: Shared Ownership 1.3.1.

 1.2.2 Social HomeBuy discounts are funded under section 19 of the Housing and Regeneration Act 2008.

 1.2.3Sales under Social HomeBuy are a relevant for the recycling of grant.
 Please see the Registered Provider Grant Recovery chapter for further information..
 The remaining net receipts from Social HomeBuy sales no longer have to be retained by providers in a Disposal Proceeds Fund.
 Instead net receipts (after any capital grant has been recycled) may be reinvested in line with the provider’s objects and purposes.
 For further information please see below

 Changes to the Disposal Proceeds Fund from 6 April 2017